Jeunese/jeunese.github.io/docs/docs-as-code.md

 ### Process

-This process allows you to output technical documentation alongside the products your content refers to.
+Docs-as-Code allows you to output technical documentation alongside the products your content refers to.
 It also allows you to collaborate with others to keep the content up-to-date.

+Broadly, the process for managing content using Git (for version control) to then push to a website, would be as follows:

+1. Technical writers create and maintain content as static data (such as Markdown files) in their local repo, edited in a text editor (like VSCode).
+1. A static site generator (SSG) (such as Docsify) converts these files into a static HTML file (a static Web page).
+This page can be served in one of two ways:
+    *  Locally through a browser on your machine.
+No Internet connection is needed for this, but you can't share it.
+    *  Remotely through a static site-hosting service (like GitHub Pages).
+1. To host the content on a Web page, the static HTML file is pushed to a remote repo, typically through the command line, on a cloud-based hosting service (such as GitHub).
+1. A static site-hosting service (such as GitHub Pages) takes files from the remote repo to publish on a website.

+Every time you push to your remote repo, you trigger the SSG to convert the markdown file to HTML before it's published on your website through your chosen static-hosting service.

 ### Example use case